jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## Tableau Interactive Dashboard

-## Deep Dive Insights on Underperformance in Q4 2022.
+## Deep Dive Insights on Underperformance in Q4 2022. -- make funnel chart?

 [image - monthly sales graph by year]

 #### Hypothesis 1. were existing customers no longer active over time?

 > **Factors to consider**
-> * long replacement window/lifespan for key products:** during this period, 69% of sales came from gaming monitors (AOV $421) and laptops (Macbook Air Laptop $1,588, Lenovo > ThinkPad Laptop $1,100), which had a lifespan of at least 3-5 years.
+> * long lifespan of electronic products:** during this period, 69% of sales came from gaming monitors (AOV $421) and laptops (Macbook Air Laptop $1,588, Lenovo > ThinkPad Laptop $1,100), which had a lifespan of at least 3-5 years.
 It's critical to our sales for customers who bought these products to buy the other products over time > as well.
 But only 29% of these customers bought the other products beside laptops or monitors.
 > * how to keep them engaged. it's not amazon where you can buy groceries and everything at one place. it's not everyday needs.

-* **Low repeat purchase rate within year:** number of orders per customer distribution + repeat rate
+* **Low repeat purchase rate within year keep declining:** number of orders per customer distribution + repeat rate
 * how many total orders (overlap with repeat purchase) and different items did they buy? (variety of purchases)
 * inactive customers: 1) those who signed up but didn't purchase, 2) hiatus as of 1/1/2023: within 3, 4-6, 7-12, 12+ months (need to query)

+funnel:

+website/app visitors (no info)

+customers, registered or not,who purchased

+custoemrs who purchased AND signed up (either order)

+customers who are loyalty members

 [this one, just SQL? image?]

 ``` sql